 - Tour the Duomo di Firenze and Giotto’s’ Bell Tower 👀

-- Taste the best food in Florence with my guide to the 26 best places to eat in Florence or book a private food tour 🍕
+- Taste the best food in Florence with my guide to the best restaurants in Florence or book a private food tour 🍕

 - Shop for jewelry along the Ponte Vecchio at sunset 🌅